Name: Peacock Bass

-Description: This beautiful species is unmistakable in its appearance, this beautiful fish comes in many guises with the most common being a fish with a reddy brown coloured body.
+Description: Unmistakable in its appearance, this beautiful fish comes in many guises with the most common being a fish with a reddy brown coloured body.
 This body is broken up with vertical bars or spots which come in a wide array of colours.
-These fish have a spot on the tail which is said to be where they get their name Peacock from with the resemblance to the bird of the same name.
-The speckled peacock bass is the largest species and can grow up to 1 in length.
+These fish have a spot on their tail which is said to be where they get their name Peacock from with the resemblance to the bird of the same name.
+The speckled Peacock Bass is the largest species and can grow up to 1 in length.

-Average Size: These fish can reach sizes in excess of 20lb but the average size that are caught are around 6lb.
+Average Size: These fish can reach sizes in excess of 20lb but in many South American waters, the average size that are caught are around 6lb.

-Where to catch: The Peacock Bass can be found in South America, North America, Europe and Asia.
-The main areas that are fished for Peacock Bass are the Southern American freshwater stretches such as the Amazon Basin in Brazil and the Panamanian rivers.
+Where to catch: The Peacock bass can be found in South America, North America, Europe and Asia.
+The main areas that are fished are the Southern American freshwater stretches such as the Amazon Basin in Brazil and the Panamanian rivers.

 Fishing methods: The Peacock Bass is a ferocious predator in the waters it inhabits.
 Methods that are used to catch this fast and hard-hitting species include fly fishing from either boat or bank.
-This method of fishing accounts for many Peacock Bass, when the fly is drawn past the fish it entices them to feed, resulting in a hook up as the fish hits the fly.
+This method of fly fishing accounts for many Peacock Bass.
+When the fly is drawn past the fish it entices them to feed, resulting in a hook up as the fish hits the fly.

 Another way to fish for the Peacock Bass is by casting artificial lures from either bank or boat.
-When fished either on the surface or sub-surface, these lures will create a disturbance in the water tapping into the predatory instinct of these fish and therefore resulting in some truly amazing takes.
+These lures when fished either on the surface or sub-surface will create a disturbance in the water.
+Tapping into the predatory instinct of these fish and therefore resulting in some truly amazing takes.